el-ethan/b1b/README.md

 * You can save multiple sets, and access them from the Font Sets menu.
 * The font picker can be accessed at any time from the File menu.
-* You can delete all your font sets using the 'Clear All Font Sets' option from the File menu.
+* You can delete all your font sets using the 'Delete All User Font Sets' option from the File menu.

 ### b1b